MrBacon470/PixelSimulation/docs/pixels.md

 `isGas:` Determines if a particle by default moves like a gas and is the gas type.<br>
 `isPowder:` Determines if a particle by default moves like a powder and is the type powder.<br>
 ### Note: If a particle has the isLiquid, isGas and isPowder attributes false is will be of type Solid which is static.
 Also a particle can only have one of those attributes set to true
+`uiCategory:` The string here determines which section of the UI the particle's button is placed in if it's not a defined category in the `particleCategories` array then it will be put in the Misc section.
+Accepted categories by default are: **'Solids','Powders','Liquids','Gases','Explosives','Special','Misc','Tools'**.
 ## Particle Objects in the particleGrid matrix
 ```js
 //Example Particle (VACU)